I was born in 1971 in Niskayuna, NY.

 Sometimes I talk to Harvey about Clyde as if he was an older brother that died before Harvey was born.

 It makes me happy and sad to do this, and I always cry.

 On July 28, 2012 we adopted another dog from the same clinic as the first.

 She was a 2 year old Jack Russell Terrier mix.
-Possibly with a Boxer.
+Possibly also part dachshund.

 We named her Rita Mae Breen, after the famous lesbian author (Rita Mae Brown).